 11) What advice would you give to someone who’s thinking about applying to the MS ENTRE degree program?

 I would recommend that they sit in on a class, and really reflect on how they would employ the things learned in the program.
-Are they interested in torturing themselves as a startup founder?
+Are they interested in becoming a startup founder themselves?
 Or are they more interested in learning about the facets of entrepreneurship to help others launch their ventures?
 The things taught in the program and the network of mentors will only go as far as each of us are willing to take it.
 So, if you’re ready to work hard and get uncomfortable, hurry up and apply!

 Learn more about the Master of Science in Entrepreneurship program